jiaaro/pydub/README.markdown

 # Dependencies

-requires lame for mp3 encoding and decoding
+requires ffmpeg for encoding and decoding all non-wav files (which work natively)

  - ffmpeg (http://www.ffmpeg.org/)